Trend of Natural Gas and LNG Prices

 Compiled based on data from the U.S. Energy Information Administration (EIA)

-- As of 25 April 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) members (including European Union (EU) member companies and non-EU (Serbia and Ukraine) member companies) was 673 TWh or 10.3% higher than one month ago.
+- As of 25 April 2020, the stored volume of natural gas in European underground storage facilities operated by the Aggregated Gas Storage Inventory (AGSI +) member companies of the European Union (EU) was 673 TWh or 10.3% higher than one month ago.
 The gas inventory had been increasing since 2 April and it was still 162 TWh or 31.8% higher than one year earlier, and 312 TWh higher than the five-year average, and the highest in the history.
 The stored volume represented 60.8% on 25 April 2020 of the working capacity, still staying significantly higher than the past five-year range of 19% - 42% at the time of the year.

 - As the storage capacity of European natural gas in the last 10 years increased by approximately 80% from 600 TWh to 1,100 TWh, the maximum of gas inventory has been increasing accordingly.
 The maximum stored volume from 2016 to 2018 was approximately 1,000 TWh.
 However, in 2019, due to the rapid increase in natural gas imports and the warm winter in Europe, gas inventory reached a record high of 1,084 TWh.
 The gas inventory at the end of the winter heating at the end of March should be usually the lowest for the year, while the gas inventory at the end of March 2020 was approximately 600 TWh.